taskworld/algebraic-type/README.md

   Action.AddTodo({ task: 'Learn Redux' })
   // => Error: missing property: "text"
   ```

+  __`algebraic-type` is not a replacement for action creators;__
+  they are simply utilities that helps you creating well-formed action types and action objects.

 - __Plain Redux: Use switch statements.__
   If you misspeelt the imported name, your reducer simply won’t process the action.